-I was too and jumped on a $200 round trip airfare from Miami to Reykjavik, Iceland.
+I jumped on a $200 round trip airfare from Miami to Reykjavik, Iceland.
 Immediately after I booked, I started reading one negative review after another for WOW airlines.
 I was reeling.
 Did I make a huge mistake?

 Turns out, if you go into it with the lowest of expectations, you’re unlikely to be disappointed.
 Here’s my recommendations and observations after having flown WOW airlines on an international flight.